marthajsosa/SetupSIEMinAzure/README.md

-<h1>Setup SIEM in Azure</h1>
+# Setup SIEM in Azure

 <h2>Description</h2>
-Used custom PowerShell script to extract metadata from Windows Event Viewer to be forwarded to third party API in order to derive geolocation data.
+In a Windows 10 virtual machine, used custom PowerShell script to extract metadata from Windows Event Viewer to be forwarded to third party API in order to derive geolocation data.
 Configured Log Analytics Workspace in Azure to ingest custom logs containing geogrphic information (latitude, longitude, state/province, and country).
 Used KQL to parse log data and configured Azure Sentinel (Microsoft's cloud SIEM) workbook to display global attack data (RDP brute force) on world map according to physical location and magnitude of attacks.
 <br />